Principal Stress Calculator

 The shear stresses are represented with the red dashed arrows along the normal plane, as shown below:

-The applied shear is rotating the body in an anti-clockwise direction.
+The applied shear rotates the body in an anti-clockwise direction.

 Now, the question arises as to what is principal stress?